 \subsubsection{HFI}

-The operations of HFI during the survey were extremely smooth.
-The instrument parameters were not changed after being set during the CPV phase.
+HFI operations were extremely smooth.
+The instrument parameters were not changed after being set during the calibration and performance verification phase.

 The satellite thermal environment had no major impact on HFI.
-A drift of the temperature of the service vehicle module (SVM) due to the Earth's orbit eccentricity (Fig.~\ref{FigThermalEnvironment}) induced negligible changes of temperature of the HFI electronic chain; induced gain variations are of order 10$^{-4}$ per degree K.
+A drift of the temperature of the service vehicle module (SVM) due to the eccentricity of the Earth's orbit (Fig.~\ref{FigThermalEnvironment}) induced negligible changes of temperature of the HFI electronic chain.
+Induced gain variations are of order 10$^{-4}$ per degree K.

-The HFI dilution cooler \citep{planck2011-1.3} was operated at the lowest available gas flow rate, giving a lifetime twice the 15.5\,months of the nominal mission.
-This was predicted to be possible following ground tests, and demonstrates how representative of the flight environment these very difficult tests were.
+The HFI dilution cooler \citep{planck2011-1.3} operated at the lowest available gas flow rate, giving a lifetime twice the 15.5\,months of the nominal mission.
+This was predicted to be possible following ground tests, and demonstrates how representative of the flight environment these difficult tests were.

-The HFI cryogenic system remained impressively stable over the whole mission.
-Figure~\ref{FigHFIStability} shows the temperature of the three cold stages of the \HeJT\ and dilution coolers during the whole mission.
-The stability of the 1.6\,K and 4\,K plates, which support the feed horns, couple detectors to the telescope, and support the filters, were well within specifications and produced negligible effects on the scientific signals.
+The HFI cryogenic system remained impressively stable over the whole cryogenic mission.
+Figure~\ref{FigHFIStability} shows the temperature of the three cold stages of the \HeJT\ and dilution coolers.
+The temperature stability of the 1.6\,K and 4\,K plates, which support the feed horns, couple detectors to the telescope, and support the filters, was well within specifications and produced negligible effects on the scientific signals.
 The dilution cooler showed the secular evolution of heat lift expected from the small drifts of the $^3$He and $^4$He flows as the pressure in the tanks decreased.
-The PID temperature regulation of the bolometer plate had a long time constant to avoid inducing fluctuations on the plate from cosmic-ray-induced glitches on the PID thermometers.
-As a result the PID was able to correct only a fraction of the temperature drifts.
-The main driver of the bolometer plate temperature drifts was the change in the cosmic ray hit rate modulated by the solar cycle, as described in \citet{planck2011-1.3}, see also Fig.~\ref{FigHFIStability}.
-These slow drifts did not induce any direct significant systematic effect on the scientific signals.
-The temperature fluctuations of the bolometer plate create steep low frequency noise correlated between detectors.
+The proportional-integral-differential (PID) temperature regulation of the bolometer plate had a long time constant to avoid transferring cosmic-ray-induced glitches on the PID thermometers to the plate.
+The main driver of the bolometer plate temperature drifts was the long-term change in the cosmic ray hit rate modulated by the Solar cycle, as described in \cite{planck2011-1.3} (see also Fig.~\ref{FigHFIStability}).
+These very slow drifts did not induce any significant direct systematic effect on the scientific signals.
+Shorter-term temperature fluctuations of the bolometer plate driven by cosmic rays create steep low-frequency noise correlated between detectors.
 This can be mostly removed using the measured temperatures, leaving a negligible residual at frequencies above the spin frequency of 0.016\,Hz.